-Dundee & Aberdeen trial evening game
+Why will Dundee v Aberdeen kick off at 18:00?

 Aberdeen and Dundee are two of five Premiership clubs who have commissioned independent advisers to conduct a review of the SPFL and identify "significant additional revenues for the benefit of all".

 Along with Dundee United, Hearts and Hibernian, they have engaged Deloitte to undertake the evaluation, which has been endorsed by the SPFL.
 Four of the five club owners have been at one time based in the United States.